 In India, the top cyber threats highlighted in the report were ransomware, watering hole attacks, botnets, malicious insiders, and advanced persistent threats (APT).

-The top security risks to infrastructure include malicious insiders, cloud computing infrastructure and providers, organizational misalignment and complexity, as well as negligent insiders, the report noted.
+The report noted that top security risks to infrastructure include malicious insiders, cloud computing infrastructure and providers, organizational misalignment and complexity, and negligent insiders.

 “To lower cyber risk, organisations must be better prepared by going back to basics, identifying the critical data most at risk, focusing on the threats that matter most to their business, and delivering multi-layered protection from comprehensive, connected platforms,” Katiyar said.